-Re-Centralization of AI Focusing on Social Justice by Adnan Hadzi, Denis Roio n order to lay the foundations for a discussion around the argument that the adoption of artificial intelligence (AI) technologies benefits the powerful few, focusing on their own existential concerns, we decided to narrow our analysis of the argument to social justice (i.e. restorative justice).
-This paper represents an edited version of Adnan Hadzi's text on Social Justice and Artificial Intelligence, exploring the notion of humanised artificial intelligence in order to discuss potential challenges society might face in the future.
-The paper does not discuss current forms and applications of artificial intelligence, as, so far, there is no AI technology, which is self-conscious and self-aware, being able to deal with emotional and social intelligence.
-It is a discussion around AI as a speculative hypothetical entity.
-The question then could arise, if such a speculative self-conscious hardware/software system were created, at what point could we talk of personhood?
+A Nourishing Network - December 2020 Re-Centralization of AI focusing on Social Justice by Adnan Hadzi, Dennis Roio n order to lay the foundations for a discussion around the argument that the adoption of artificial intelligence (AI) technologies benefits the powerful few,1 focusing on their own existential concerns,2 we decided to narrow down our analysis of the argument to social justice (i.e. restorative justice).
+This paper signifies an edited version of Adnan Hadzi's text on Social Justice and Artificial Intelligence,3 exploring the notion of humanised artificial intelligence4 in order to discuss potential challenges society might face in the future.
+The paper does not discuss current forms and applications of artificial intelligence, as, so far, there is no AI technology, which is selfconscious and self- aware, being able to deal with emotional and social intelligence.
+5 It is a discussion around AI as a speculative hypothetical entity.
+One could then ask, if such a speculative self-conscious hardware/software system were created, at what point could one talk of personhood?
 And what criteria could there be in order to say an AI system was capable of committing AI crimes?